-If you are traveling to South Africa from Nigeria, this post was written with you in mind.
+If you are travelling to South Africa from Nigeria, this post was written with you in mind.
 South Africa is a beautiful country, no doubt.
-However, traveling to South Africa when you are a Nigerian can be a big decision but, make you no scatter your brain.
+However, travelling to South Africa when you are a Nigerian can be a big decision but make you no scatter your brain.
 We have 15 tips to help you plan well well!

 A man cannot sit down alone to plan for prosperity – Nigerian Proverb

 South Africa has 9 provinces (states) and over 70 towns and cities.
 Choose your preferred location wisely o.

 In the United Kingdom, East London is a popularly and informally defined part of London.
 In South Africa, East London is a city in the Eastern Cape province.
 Know the difference!
 Do not get scammed.

 Ask Yourself: Before travelling to South Africa from Nigeria, which province and town/city will I live?
 How much do I know about the place?
 Is the area safe for African immigrants?
 Do I know anyone in that area?
 Has this area had issues with xenophobic attacks?

 Use property websites such as Property24 and Private Property to find accommodation in South Africa while you are still in Nigeria.